To Our Valued Community…

 A message about combating racism in our schools and in our community.

-Each day, the Foundation strives to deliver resources to our MMSD students, staff, schools, and families so that our 27,000 scholars graduate from high school ready for college, career and community involvement.
-Read Dr. Jenkins full message, sent to MMSD families on August 26th, below.
+Each day, the Foundation strives to deliver resources to our district’s students, staff, schools, and families supporting ALL of our 27,000 scholars on their journey to graduate from high school ready for college, career and community involvement.
 The Foundation for Madison’s Public Schools is committed to engaging in anti-racist work in our schools and our community.

 Dr. Jenkins’ Letter to MMSD Families

 Dear MMSD Community,

 Today, I am writing to you with a heavy heart and with a wide array of emotions.
 In my thirty years as an educator, and 54 years of life, the horrifying events of racial injustice we have had to bear witness to this summer have been among the most challenging situations I have experienced.
 I have repeatedly stated “I don’t want to have the same conversations about safety with my African American grandson that my mother had with me”.
 We have to demand a just and equitable society for our children and the generations who follow!